-Mark Cavillo is a graduate of North Mesquite High School where he was a member of the marching band, concert band, and jazz band.
+Mark is a graduate of North Mesquite High School, where he was a member of the marching band, concert band, and jazz band.
 He studied at the BATC’s summer theater camp and T-n-T Apprenticeship Program in 2008 – 2012.
-Select acting credits include: A Midsummer Night’s Dream, As You Like It and Twelfth Night.
-Mark received an athletic scholarship for soccer at Oklahoma Wesleyan University where he is majoring in Biology and Pre-Med.
+Select acting credits include A Midsummer Night’s Dream, As You Like It and Twelfth Night.
+Mark received an athletic scholarship for soccer at Oklahoma Wesleyan University, where he is majored in Biology and Pre-Med.
+He currently works for and is thriving at American Airlines.

-Albert Wash II is a former summer theatre camp attendee, TNT (Teenagers and Theatre) apprenticeship student, and BATC summer camp intern.
+Albert is a former summer theatre camp attendee, TNT (Teenagers and Theatre) apprenticeship student, and BATC summer camp intern.
 He is a graduate of Point Park University Conservatory for the Performing Arts program where he earned a Bachelor of Arts degree in Theatre Arts Performance and Practice with a minor in Musical Theatre.
-Albert is a former Dallas Mayor’s Intern Fellow and in 2015, he was selected to perform on a European tour with the Southwest Children’s Chorus.
+Last year, he was nominated for an Irma P. Hall Award for Best Director of a Musical for Black Nativity at Bishop Arts Theatre.
 Select acting credits include Ghost Gun by Olivia Ridley, The Bomb by Lisa Lanford, Gloria by Branden Jacob Jenkins, Pride & Prejudice by Jane Austin, The History Boys by Alan Bennett, and The Face of Emmett Till by Mamie Till-Mobley and David Barr III.
-He is co-founder of Helianthus Annus Theater, an artist collective designed to provide opportunities for BIPOC creatives through new works.
+In 2021, Albert joined the Bishop Arts Theatre Center team as the Associate Artistic Producer.